backstrokeapp/server/README.md

 4. Create the webhook, and push some code to see Backstroke in action.

 ### FAQ
-- Why isn't Backstroke working?

-Take a look at the webhook response logs.
+- **Why isn't Backstroke working?**: Take a look at the webhook response logs.
 Most likely, you'll see a self-explanitory error.
 Otherwise, open an issue.

-- Is Backstroke really all that useful?

-If you never merge upstream, then no, not really.
+- **Is Backstroke really all that useful?**: If you never merge upstream, then no, not really.
 Otherwise, if you hate resolving merge conflicts, then it's great.

-- Can I set a custom upstream?

-No, not right now.
+- **Can I set a custom upstream?**: No, not right now.

-- Does Backstroke work outside of Github?
+- **Does Backstroke work outside of Github?**: Not yet.

-Not yet.
 If there's interest, I'd love to give it a go, though.